FrederikDeGrove/NewsPapers/README.md

-# MP_MASTAT

-These files are part of the master dissertation for the Master in Statistical Data Analysis
+# The files found in this repository are part of the master dissertation for the Master in Statistical Data Analysis